vadimdemedes/ink/readme.md

 const unmount = mount(<Counter/>);

 setTimeout(() => {
-	// enough counting
+	// Enough counting
 	unmount();
 }, 1000);
 ```

 #### renderToString(tree)

-Render a previously generated VDOM to a string, which you can flush to output.
+Render a previously generated VDOM to a string, which you can flush to the output.

 #### render(tree, [prevTree])